wireapp/wire-detekt-rules/README.md

 ## Option 2:

-1. In your project's `build.gradle.kts` file, configure a new Ivy Repository (with this you can just point to a plain jar file and simulte a package artifactory), you can do it by just copy-pasting the following snippet:
+1. In your project's `build.gradle.kts` file, configure a new Ivy repository (with this you can just point to a plain jar file and simulate a package artifactory), you can do it by just copy-pasting the following snippet:

 Typically your root `build.gradle.kts`
 ```